 BROWSE: Use Browse to look up images and information about each plant.

 – The tab above Browse gives the number of flower species shown.
-The number decreases and the plants listed in Browse gets smaller as species are eliminated during keying.
+The number decreases and the number of plants listed in Browse gets smaller as species are eliminated during keying.

 – You may scroll up and down the list of species.